ajtechy/Docker_project/README.md

 1.  docker pull owncloud:latest
 2.  docker pull mysql:5.7

-step 3 : download mysql client using following command
+step 3 : download mysql client if not download using following command
 1.  yum install mysql
-step 4 :
+step 4 : inside any dir create ur docker-compose.yml and paste the code of my docker-compose.yml Then run the following cpmmand on cmd
+1.  docker-compose up -d